 The three main kinds of compression stockings, which are available for super plus size are:

-Support Socks or Preventive Elastic Socks
+Support Stockings or Preventive Elastic Stockings

 If all you need is little pressure from extra large compression socks, try support socks.
 They come often as support pantyhose.
-The support pantyhose is the least tight option as far as compression pantyhose are concerned.
+The support pantyhose is the least tight option as far as compression stockings are concerned.

 Available in different pressure ranges, super big compression pantyhose can be purchased from pharmacies, drugstores, and online stores.
 They usually provide more compression support than pantyhose.